 Benefits: Massive insight into the craft of screenwriting / Significant insight on the business side of screenwriting

-Reading scripts for a living, either part time or full time, is one of the most valuable things you can do as a screenwriter, with regards to your skillset.
+Boost your screenwriting chops!
+Reading scripts for a living, either part time or full time, is one of the most valuable things you can do as a screenwriter, with regards to your skill set.

 There’s nothing like reading eight bad scripts per week to make you realize how much you’ve been doing wrong yourself, as a screenwriter.
 Whether it’s your script’s creative substance, or the more nitpicky format and “look” or “flow” of the script, as a script reader reading other peoples’ scripts, you get up to speed very quickly on what a good script looks and smells like.

 And bringing that insight to your own screenwriting?
 Win!
-Here’s a list of companies that could be hiring readers.
-Or, you can always put your resume and sample coverage on file here at Screenplay Readers.
+You can always put your resume and sample coverage on file here at Screenplay Readers.

-Benefits: All the benefits of being a script reader, but while also building a valuable relationship with an agent or manager
+Benefits: Hollywood access!
+All the benefits of being a script reader, but while also building a valuable relationship with an agent or manager

 I interned and then worked for an agent back in the 1990’s, reading scripts, providing coverage, and growing as a screenwriter in leapsies and boundsies.